-preferred scanning channels: [PSCs] A set of 20 MHz channels that are recommended as candidates to be used as a primary 20 MHz channel by a 6 GHz-only AP.
+preferred scanning channels (PSCs): A set of 20 MHz channels that are recommended as candidates to be used as a primary 20 MHz channel by a 6 GHz-only AP.

-primary access category (AC): [primary AC] The AC that is the AC of the enhanced distributed channel access function (EDCAF) that gains channel access.
+primary access category (primary AC): The access category (AC) that is the AC of the enhanced distributed channel access function (EDCAF) that gains channel access.

 NOTE—If an EDCAF gains channel access, and an RDG is granted to another STA, that STA is transmitting under the primary AC.

-protocol version 0 (PV0) medium access control (MAC) protocol data unit (MPDU): [PV0 MPDU] An
+protocol version 0 medium access control protocol data unit (PV0 MPDU): A

-MPDU that has the Protocol Version field of the Frame Control field of the MPDU header equal to 0.
+medium access control (MAC) protocol data unit (MPDU) that has the Protocol Version field of the Frame Control field of the MPDU header equal to 0.

-protocol version 1 (PV1) medium access control (MAC) protocol data unit (MPDU): [PV1 MPDU] An
+protocol version 1 medium access control protocol data unit (PV1 MPDU): A

-MPDU that has the Protocol Version field of the Frame Control field of the MPDU header equal to 1.
+medium access control (MAC) protocol data unit (MPDU) that has the Protocol Version field of the Frame Control field of the MPDU header equal to 1.

-quality-of-service (QoS) frame: [QoS frame] A frame containing the QoS Control field.
+quality-of-service frame (QoS frame): A frame containing the QoS Control field.

-quality-of-service (QoS) management frame: [QMF] A Management frame that is transmitted using the QMF service.
+quality-of-service management frame (QMF): A Management frame that is transmitted using the quality-of-service management frame (QMF) service.

-quality-of-service (QoS) management frame (QMF) access point (AP): [QMF AP] A quality-of-service AP that implements the QMF service.
+quality-of-service management frame access point (QMF AP): A quality-of-service access point (AP) that implements the quality-of-service management frame (QMF) service.

-quality-of-service (QoS) management frame (QMF) policy: [QMF policy] A policy defining the access category of Management frames.
-QMF stations (STAs) transmit their Management frames using the access category defined by the policy.
+quality-of-servicemanagement frame policy (QMF policy): A policy defining the access category of Management frames.
+Quality-of-service management frame (QMF) stations (STAs) transmit their Management frames using the access category defined by the policy.

-quality-of-service (QoS) management frame (QMF) service: [QMF service] A service in which the enhanced distributed channel access (EDCA) access category with which a Management frame is sent is determined according to a configured policy.
+quality-of-service management frame service (QMF service): A service in which the enhanced distributed channel access (EDCA) access category with which a Management frame is sent is determined according to a configured policy.

-quality-of-service (QoS) management frame (QMF) station (STA): [QMF STA] A quality-of-service STA that implements the QMF service.
+quality-of-service management frame station (QMF STA): A quality-of-service station (STA) that implements the quality-of-service management frame (QMF) service.

-receive (RX) sector sweep (SSW): [RXSS] Reception of SSW frames via different sectors, in which a sweep is performed between consecutive receptions.
+receive sector sweep (RXSS): Reception of SSW frames via different sectors, in which a sweep is performed between consecutive receptions.

-reported access point (AP): [reported AP] An AP that is identified in an element such as a Neighbor Report element or, a Reduced Neighbor Report element, or an AP that is identified in a Per-STA Profile subelement of the Basic Multi-Link element.
+reported access point (reported AP): An access point (AP) that is identified in an element such as a Neighbor Report element or, a Reduced Neighbor Report element, or an AP that is identified in a Per-STA Profile subelement of the Basic Multi-Link element.

-reported station (STA): [reported STA] An access point (AP) or a non-access point (non-AP) station (non-AP STA) that is identified in an element such as a Basic Multi-Link element.
+reported station (reported STA): An access point (AP) or a non-access point (non-AP) station (non-AP STA) that is identified in an element such as a Basic Multi-Link element.

-reporting access point (AP): An AP that is transmitting an element, such as a Neighbor Report element, a Reduced Neighbor Report element or Basic Multi-Link element, describing a reported AP.
+reporting access point (reporting AP): An access point (AP) that is transmitting an element, such as a Neighbor Report element, a Reduced Neighbor Report element or Basic Multi-Link element, describing a reported AP.

-reporting station (STA): [reporting STA] An access point (AP) or a non-access point (non-AP) station (non-AP STA) that is transmitting an element, such as a Basic Multi-Link element, describing a reported STA.
+reporting station (reporting STA): An access point (AP) or a non-access point (non-AP) station (non-AP STA) that is transmitting an element, such as a Basic Multi-Link element, describing a reported STA.

-restricted target wake time: [R-TWT] TWT with enhanced medium access protection and resource reservation for delivery of latency sensitive traffic as described in 35.8 (Restricted TWT (R-TWT)).
+restricted target wake time (R-TWT): Target wake time (TWT) with enhanced medium access protection and resource reservation for delivery of latency sensitive traffic as described in 35.8 (Restricted TWT (R-TWT)).

-restricted target wake time (R-TWT) service period (SP): [R-TWT SP] A period of time negotiated using R-TWT setup (35.8.2 (R-TWT membership setup)) during which R-TWT member stations (STAs) prioritize delivery of latency sensitive traffic.
+restricted target wake time service period (R-TWT SP): A period of time negotiated using restricted target wake time (R-TWT) setup (35.8.2 (R-TWT membership setup)) during which R-TWT member stations (STAs) prioritize delivery of latency sensitive traffic.

-reverse direction (RD) initiator: [RD initiator] A station (STA) that is a transmit opportunity (TXOP) holder that transmits a medium access control (MAC) protocol data unit (MPDU) in which the reverse direction grant/more physical layer protocol data unit (RDG/More PPDU) subfield is equal to 1.
+reverse direction initiator (RD initiator): A station (STA) that is a transmit opportunity (TXOP) holder that transmits a medium access control (MAC) protocol data unit (MPDU) in which the reverse direction grant/more physical layer protocol data unit (RDG/More PPDU) subfield is equal to 1.